 New York State law limits the increase in the property tax levy of school districts to the lesser of 2% or the rate of inflation.
 There are additional statutory adjustments in the law.
 School districts may override the tax levy limit by presenting to the voters a budget that requires a tax levy that exceeds the statutory limit.
 However, that budget must be approved by 60% of the votes cast.
-The District's 2021-2022 property tax levy of \$105,864,508 was an increase of 0.98%, which equaled the tax cap and did not require an override vote.
+Based on the law, the District's tax levy cap for 2021-2022 is 1.47%.
+The District's 2021-2022 property tax levy remained the same as the prior year, was less than the tax cap, and did not require an override vote.